museum4punkt0/entermuseum4punkt0-deployment/README.md

   instance's configuration in the filesystem
 - `web_domain` - the domain that this instance shall serve

-Along with it a *single* web server for static assets is deployed.
-These variables must be configured for it:

-- `assets_root_dir` (mandatory) - the directory path on the host system that contains the assets
-- `assets_web_domain` (mandatory) - the domain where the assets shall be retrieved from

 Similarly to the base system configuration, this is apllied with:

     ansible-playbook researchspace.yml